 November 19, 2015

-Like its name suggests, management is an integral component of the field of sports management, and along with that comes the responsibilities of planning, organizing and supervising a range of sporting and physical activities, people and projects.
-In short, sports management focuses on the business attributes of sports.
-A sports management degree equips you with the ability to handle the demands of this industry, including matters involving finance, marketing, facility maintenance and event organization across all levels of sports programs - from amateur to professional.
+Like its name suggests, management is an integral component in the field of sport management, and along with that comes the responsibilities of planning, organizing and supervising a range of sporting and physical activities, people and projects.
+In short, sport management focuses on the business attributes of sports.
+A sport management degree equips you with the ability to handle the demands of this industry, including matters involving finance, marketing, facility maintenance and event organization across all levels of sports programs - from amateur to professional.

-Greg Gosselin chose to earn his MS in Sport Management online at Southern New Hampshire University.
+Greg Gosselin chose to earn his master's in sport management online.
 "When I first graduated with my undergraduate degree in general business, I wasn't really satisfied so I went back and got my degree in sport management," he said.
-"I came to SNHU to change my career and now I work for a professional hockey team... to be happy to get up every morning and go to a job that I love to do is something that I would never exchange."
+"I came (back to school) to change my career and now I work for a professional hockey team... to be happy to get up every morning and go to a job that I love to do is something that I would never exchange."

 It's clear that sports are big business, and the commercialization of sport has transcended far beyond national borders to become a mainstay of the global economy.
-It's estimated that the sports industry takes in annual revenues of approximately $500-600 billion worldwide.
-In the United States alone, the sports industry generates $250 billion each year, making it sixth among all industries in annual revenue.
+It's estimated that the global sports industry is worth approximately $480-620 billion.
+In the United States alone, the sports industry generates $32 billion each year, making it sixth among all industries in annual revenue.

 The resilience of this industry is also noteworthy, as it continues to thrive even in the face of troubling economic times.
 While folks who live on a budget might be willing to forego a meal out at a restaurant or a shiny new set of wheels, diehard sports fans will cut corners and scrimp in order to save up the cash to buy a ticket to a home game.
 Multiple factors are credited with fueling the industry, such as improvements in broadcasting and technology, leverage of social media, increases in the numbers and variety of sports publications and websites and the emergence of sports event management companies.
 In the case of the latter, much of the success in sport commercialization is attributed to these management companies' ability to maximize revenues and ensure the profitability of sports-related professions.

-All of these elements solidify the industry's standing as a monumental and sustainable force in the global economy, while presenting exciting opportunities for aspiring sports management professionals.
+All of these elements solidify the industry's standing as a monumental and sustainable force in the global economy, while presenting exciting opportunities for aspiring sport management professionals.

-According to the U.S. Bureau of Labor Statistics (BLS), job growth in sports management will increase faster than average through 2022.
-Further, careers in athletic management, marketing, sales, public relations and other sport management-related positions are expected to grow 7 percent to 13 percent over the next several years.
-In all, statistics point to a growth in job prospects and a bright future for those interested in a career in sports management.
-Added to that is the chance for career development regardless of geographic location-after all, a sports management career is able to flourish anywhere there are sports and athletes.
+According to the U.S. Bureau of Labor Statistics (BLS), job growth in sport management will increase faster than average through 2026.
+Further, careers in athletic management, marketing, sales, public relations and other sport management-related positions are expected to grow 7% to 11% over the next several years.
+In all, statistics point to a growth in job prospects and a bright future for those interested in a career in sport management.
+Added to that is the chance for career development regardless of geographic location-after all, a sport management career is able to flourish anywhere there are sports and athletes.

 However, specialization and experience can be major determinants of salary expectations in this industry.
-Entry-level sports management professionals can expect to earn salaries in the $35,000 to $42,000 range, while middle- and senior-level positions command upwards of $50,000 and $100,000, respectively.
-All told, a degree in sports management is key to gaining the specialized knowledge and maintaining the competitive edge needed in this field.
+Entry-level sport management professionals can expect to earn salaries in the $35,000 to $42,000 range, while middle- and senior-level positions command upwards of $50,000 and $100,000, respectively.
+All told, a degree in sport management is key to gaining the specialized knowledge and maintaining the competitive edge needed in this field.

-To build and enhance these and other vital competencies, enrollment in an accredited sports management degree program is a great idea.
-Such a program provides an avenue through which aspiring sports management professionals are able to determine where their interests lie and how developed skill sets can be best utilized.
+To build and enhance these and other vital competencies, enrollment in an accredited sport management degree program is a great idea.
+Such a program provides an avenue through which aspiring sport management professionals are able to determine where their interests lie and how developed skill sets can be best utilized.

-At SNHU, this goal is prioritized.
-Following completion of the online bachelor's degree program in sport management, graduates will emerge with a well-rounded business education that maximizes these practical skill sets.
-Geoffrey KrumwiedeI, a student in this online degree program, has found these tools to be especially useful in shaping his career goals.
+Some universities prioritize this goal.
+Following completion of an online bachelor's degree program in sport management, graduates should emerge with a well-rounded business education that maximizes these practical skill sets.
+Geoffrey KrumwiedeI, a student in an online degree program, has found these tools to be especially useful in shaping his career goals.

 "I have always struggled finding the right career path since beginning college," Krumwiedel said.
 "Sports have been a large part of my family's life, and when I decided to study sports management, it felt like the perfect fit.
-SNHU gave me the opportunity to study what I love and to work to provide for myself.
 In the time that I have been [enrolled] at SNHU, I have already found opportunities and resources that can help me move forward in life."